 Things to do on Scotland Island

 If you are looking to get out of Sydney for the weekend, look no further!
-Scotland Island Lodge costs $210 per night if staying 2+ nights or $250 for 1 night which includes use of the kayak and a full breakfast.
-Additionally for dinner is $100 per couple.
+Scotland Island Lodge costs $210 per night if staying 2+ nights or $250 for 1 night which includes a full breakfast.
+If you’d like dinner, it’s an extra $100 per couple.